 Successful blended environments almost always involve a reliance on data to help guide instructional decision-making.

 Successful blended teaching will require taking risks, failing at times, learning to recover, and making improvements after failure.

 |Emphasis on Life Skills||Successful blended teachers see value in using online technologies to enable the development of cross-curricular [https://edtechbooks.org/-EBk]life skills such as creativity, collaboration, critical thinking, and communication.

 Successful blended teaching requires the careful integration of online and in-person instruction.
 Online learning activities must be valued as a core, essential part of the blend.

 Your dispositions can change over time.
 If you find yourself feeling skeptical about some aspects of blended learning presented in this book, we hope that seeing actual classrooms in action will help you to see the possibilities.

-The essential competencies needed for successful blended teaching are ultimately NOT technology skills.
-However, successful implementation requires basic technical literacy.
-As you develop a greater comfort level with online technologies, the use of the technology will become as transparent to you as using a whiteboard or a book in the classroom.
-While it would be impossible to outline all possible technical skills that teachers use, we have highlighted some of the most important elements of technological literacy in Table 1.2.
+The essential competencies needed for successful blended teaching are ultimately not technology skills.
+However, there is a requirement of basic technical literacy.
+As you develop a greater comfort level with online technology, using it in the classroom will become as native to you as using a whiteboard or book.
+While it would be impossible to outline all possible technical skills that teachers use, we have highlighted some of the most important elements you will need in Table 1.2.

 Table 1.2 Important knowledge and skills related to technology for blended teaching